eqsmy/enosi/README.md

    ```bash
     npx expo start
    ```
-   This will start the Expo development server and open the application in your default web browser.
+   This will start the Expo development server and open the application in your chosen simulator or device.

 ## Technologies Used